-- 1. The Company aims to present a clear and balanced assessment of its financial position and prospects.
-The aim of the Company to provide a clear and balanced assessment extends to Annual and Interim Reports, other inside information announcements, other financial disclosures required by the Listing Rules and reports to regulators as well as to information disclosed under statutory requirements. - 2.
-Management provides sufficient explanation and information to the Board to enable it to make an informed assessment of the financial and other information to be approved. - 3.
-Management also provides to the Board CLP Group Monthly Management Reports which contain year-to-date financials with summaries of key events, outlook, safety and environmental matters of the Group.
-The Management Report gives a balanced and understandable assessment of the Company's performance, position and prospects in sufficient detail. - 4.
+1. The Company aims to present a clear and balanced assessment of its financial position and prospects.
+The aim of the Company to provide a clear and balanced assessment extends to Annual and Interim Reports , other inside information announcements, other financial disclosures required by the Listing Rules and reports to regulators as well as to information disclosed under statutory requirements.
+CP D.1.4 2.
+Management provides sufficient explanation and information to the Board to enable it to make an informed assessment of the financial and other information to be approved.
+CP D.1.1 3.
+Management also provides to the Board CLP Group Monthly Management Reports which contain year- to-date financials with summaries of key events, outlook, safety and environmental matters of the Group.
+The Management Report gives a balanced and understandable assessment of the Company's performance, position and prospects in sufficient detail.
+CP D.1.2 4.
 The Directors acknowledge in the Corporate Governance Report their responsibility for preparing the financial statements.
 There is a statement by the auditor about their reporting responsibilities in the Auditor's Report on the Financial Statements.
-The Annual Report contains a statement from the Company's auditor explaining their responsibility to form an independent opinion, based on their audit, on the financial statements prepared by the Directors and to report their opinion. - 5.
-The Directors include in a separate statement containing a discussion and analysis of the Group's performance in the Annual Report, an explanation of the basis on which the Company generates or preserves value over the longer term (the business model) and the strategy for delivering the Company's objectives. - 6.
+The Annual Report contains a statement from the Company's auditor explaining their responsibility to form an independent opinion, based on their audit, on the financial statements prepared by the Directors and to report their opinion.
+CP D.1.3 5.
+The Directors include a discussion and analysis of the Group's performance in the Annual Report, an explanation of the basis on which the Company generates or preserves value over the longer term (the business model) and the strategy for delivering the Company's objectives.
+CP A.1.2 6.
 The Directors ensure that financial statements are prepared so as to give a true and fair view of the financial status of the Company and the CLP Group.
-Unless it is inappropriate to assume that CLP will continue in business, the Directors prepare the financial statements on a going concern basis, with supporting assumptions or qualifications as necessary.
+Unless it is inappropriate to assume that CLP will continue in business, the Directors prepare the financial statements on a going concern basis, with supporting CP D.1.3

+- in business, the Directors prepare the financial statements on a going concern basis, with supporting assumptions or qualifications as necessary.
 The Directors will prominently disclose and discuss at length in the Corporate Governance Report any material uncertainties relating to the Company's ability to continue as a going concern. - 7.
 The Company's practice is to announce its financial results within two months after the end of the financial year, publish its audited financial statements on our website within the following fortnight, and despatch to Shareholders about two weeks after that. - 8.
-The Company publishes quarterly statements within 45 days after the end of the relevant quarter to enable Shareholders to assess the performance, financial position and prospects of the Company.
+The Company publishes quarterly statements about 45 days after the end of the relevant quarter to enable RBP D.1.5 Shareholders to assess the performance, financial position and prospects of the Company.
 The Company does not issue quarterly financial results. - 9.
 The Company is aware of a general market concern about the extent of disclosure by listed companies of unconsolidated business activities and liabilities and has enhanced the disclosure of financial information about the CLP Group's joint ventures and associates, details of which are set out in the Annual Report.